Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 ## Sensor actions

 In the table, you can react to the "window_open" attribute per room.
 The status of the respective window sensors can trigger an action when changing, which is to be entered here.
-It is possible to select all sensors that have assigned the role 'indicator.window', 'sensor.window', 'window', 'indicator.door', 'sensor.door', 'door'.
+It is possible to select all sensors, which are boolean.
 This means that external sensors can also be integrated.

 The following actions can be triggered: